Testing applications with GitLab

 Open Build → Pipelines.
 In the Stages column, you can see that, as a result of the test, the first stage, build

-, completed successfully and the second stage, test
+, was passed successfully and the second stage, test

-, ended with an error.
+, returned an error.
 The third stage, pack

 , was skipped and the build artifacts were not generated.